 The insider advice on this page is from one of Wendy’s Trusted Travel Experts for Southeast Asia: Sandy Ferguson of Asia Desk.

 Sandy grew up in Southeast Asia, graduating from the International School of Bangkok in 1969 while his father was serving in the Vietnam war.
 Eventually he formed his own tour company, with offices in Thailand, Vietnam, Laos, and Cambodia.
-Today, living in both Atlanta and Saigon, he and his son Jackson (whose mother started one of the first private tour companies in her home country of Vietnam) craft tailor-made itineraries that cater to individual tastes and interests and make the most of your precious time.
+Sandy now splits his time between Atlanta and Saigon; he and deputy Ethan Crowley (who was raised in Cambodia, is fluent in Khmer, and now lives in South Carolina) craft tailor-made itineraries that cater to individual tastes and interests and make the most of your precious time.
 Sandy knows what works best for travelers, and, just as important, what doesn’t.
-He has a vast network of powerful contacts in the hotel industry—where Jackson worked for a decade—which translates into status for you, and he maintains complete control of every detail of a trip, right down to handpicking every guide—all charismatic locals whom Sandy considers family (some of them really are!).
+He has a vast network of powerful contacts in the hotel industry, which translates into status for you, and he maintains complete control of every detail of a trip, right down to handpicking every guide—all charismatic locals whom Sandy considers family (some of them really are!).
 These hosts are the ultimate well-connected experts in their destinations, ensuring you get a trip of a lifetime.

 Where to Stay and Eat